 Reluctance to change existing commercial relationships with dealer networks or large customers is one barrier.
 However, when an ecommerce channel is well implemented and designed to meet customer needs it often improves relationships and increases lifetime values.

 A further barrier is the expectation that online selling and self-service will lead to business-wide disruption and changes to internal structures.
-This is especially focussed on the implications for sales representatives and customer service teams.
+This is especially focused on the implications for sales representatives and customer service teams.
 However, an internal shift to a retail-like emphasis on customer needs can also significantly improve relationships.

 Another concern is cost.
 Many businesses don’t feel that they have in-house capabilities to cost-effectively implement an online sales process.
 As a result, they anticipate that the investment needed will be excessive.